NETSCAN-dev/NETSCAN-documents/l2c.md

   - --binary-input [ netscan_data_types_ui.h -- ]
   > tell l2c that input linklet-dump-files are in binary format ( i.e. created with option '--format 0' )
   > you need to give 2nd and 3rd ('--') arguments to read customized-binary-linklet-dump-file correctly.

+  - --output-isolated-linklet
+  > *This option is for t2l-x only.*
+  > output isolated linklets as chains ( i.e. output 2 segment chains ).

 + runcard ( m:/prg/netscan/ver-2016-09-01/rc/chain.rc )
   ```